Everything You Always Wanted to Know About Being a Patriot

-- STEAM Academy (by invitation only): For students who display a strong interest and aptitude for science and/or mathematics
+- STEAM (by invitation only): For students who display a strong interest and aptitude for science and/or mathematics

 - St. Joseph Program: Supports student with documented learning differences and helps participants excel by providing tutoring and developing customized strategies for their personal learning style.

 - College Preparatory Dance Program: Offers conservatory level training in an academic setting.